Why Random Pruning Is All We Need to Start Sparse: Appendix

 \subsection{Additional experiments for Strong Lottery Tickets in ER networks}

 To show experimentally that ER networks can contain SLTs, we use edge popup \cite{ramanujan-slth} to search for SLTs in ER ResNet18.
 We gradually anneal the sparsity of the ER network with 5 levels as proposed by \citep{planting-jonas}.
-The results are presented in Table \ref{table:slt_results_complete}.
+The results starting from ER networks with different initial sparsities are presented in Table \ref{table:slt_results_complete}.
+The confidence intervals of Table \ref{table:slt_results} are reported in Table \ref{table:app_slt_results}.
 As a reference, we also report baseline results for dense networks in Table \ref{table:slt-ref}.

-Additional experiments for ER VGG16 on CIFAR10 are shown in Table \ref{table:slt_vgg}.
+Additional experiments for ER VGG16 on CIFAR10 are shown in Table \ref{table:slt_vgg} with baseline results in Table \ref{table:slt-ref-vgg} for ER networks with uniform sparsity.